 It is the Son of God (along with the Holy Spirit) Who has interacted with humanity all through history, from the Garden of Eden onward.

 So if you are among those people who think the God of the Old Testament was fierce and wrathful and dangerous, and the God of the New Testament was all loving and tolerant and meek, then you have a problem, because the Biblical fact is that they were One and the Same.
 The God who was born in a manger in Bethlehem, who preached the Sermon on the Mount, is the same God who spoke to Moses out of the burning bush, and who gave the Ten Commandments on Mount Sinai.
-So if your philosophy cannot reconcile the two, then you are making overly superficial assumptions somewhere, about what is really righteousness, and what is really evil, in this world--and what our moral duty is in regard to them.
+So if your philosophy cannot reconcile the two, then you are making overly superficial assumptions somewhere, about what is really righteousness, and what is really "disgusting", in this world--and what our moral duty is in regard to them.

 The Pope Wrote:Baptism for all even Martians